NitroRCr/AIaW/DATABASE.md

 ## Triggers and Automation

 - `add_workspace_owner_as_member_trigger`: Automatically adds workspace owner as admin member
+- `sync_user_workspaces_insert_trigger` and `sync_user_workspaces_delete_trigger`: Maintain user_workspaces table
 - When a workspace is created, the owner is automatically added as an admin member
+- When users are added to workspace_members, a record is automatically added to user_workspaces
+- When users are removed from workspace_members, the corresponding record is removed from user_workspaces
 - User profiles are automatically created when users sign up

 ## Security Considerations